mafloresg/RepData_PeerAssessment1/PA1_template.md

 <br><br>

 ## Environment settings
 My first step was to change the locale into English and load some libraries that I found I was going to need.
 I setted the working directory too, but I found it was pointless to add the code for my directory.
-If you are going to execute this in your computer, just remember to set the working directory pointing where you had downloaded the data.
+If you are going to execute this in your computer, just remember to set the working directory pointing where you have downloaded the data.

 ```r